 Cache Always Shows MISS

-If every request returns X-FastCGI-Cache: MISS, check these common causes:
+If every request returns X-FastCGI-Cache: MISS, first test a public page while logged out.
+Then check these common causes:

-- Logged-in cookies: Clear your browser cookies or test from a different browser/incognito window.
+- Logged-in cookies: Clear browser cookies or test from a private browser window.

-- Query strings: URLs with query parameters (
+- Query strings: URLs with parameters, such as

 Cache Shows BYPASS Instead of HIT